airblade/stimulus-datepicker/README.md

 + application.register('datepicker', Datepicker)
 ```

-To use the datepicker, wrap your date input with a data controller div.
+To use the datepicker, wrap your date input with a controller div.

 ```html
 <div data-controller="datepicker" data-datepicker-format-value="...">